-It’s ok, life will go on if you don’t go to the ‘authentic restaurant’ with three stars that’s filled with tourists.
+It’s ok, life will go on if you don’t go to the ‘authentic restaurant’ with three stars that are filled with tourists.
 Since the point of a vacation is to get away from the hectic life you are living at home, let’s not replace that with a hectic vacation schedule.

 One of the things I liked the most about when I worked at one of the Big4 accounting firms was that they went by the principle of ‘vacation unplugged.’
-When you were on vacation you were on vacation, they didn’t want you to bring your company issued laptop and log in from Cabo, they did not want you checking your voice mail from Wellington, and they would never ever call you while you were boarding a train to Budapest.
+When you were on vacation, they didn’t want you to bring your company-issued laptop and log in from Cabo, they did not want you checking your voice mail from Wellington, and they would never ever call you while you were boarding a train to Budapest.

 So when you are out there in the world, just try to explore a little bit, I don’t mean you have to go bushwhacking, move over a few blocks off the main street, or ask a local a good spot for dinner, it can be pretty simple.
 Of course, and this goes without saying, make sure you feel safe and comfortable, and if you are vacationing in a place that is very dangerous, then maybe stick to exploring the other side of the swimming pool.